djleven/vanilla-js-state-management/README.md

 ## Demo

-You can see the end result [here](https://got.quiz.cinema.ttic.ca/)
+You can see the end result [here](http://got.quiz.cinema.ttic.ca/)

 ## Installation

-- clone the rero
+- clone the repo

 `git clone `